- Last Updated: 25 Oct 22

 Also Read: Top 5 Call Centers Trends in 2022

-Despite organizing all the essential training, it does not guarantee you an efficient workflow from the agents.
+Despite organizing all the essential call center agent training, it does not guarantee you an efficient workflow from the agents.
 That’s because learning is one thing and performing is another.
-So here are a few tips that’ll help you succeed while working in a remote call center environment.
+So here are a few tips and tricks for call center agents that’ll help them succeed while working in a remote call center environment.

 1. Accept ongoing training